PSAppDeployToolkit/PSAppDeployToolkit/docs/Get-ADTLoggedOnUser.md

 Description of IsLocalAdmin property:
 - Checks whether the user is a member of the Administrators group

-An active ADT session is NOT required to use this function.

 Tags: psadt
 Website: https://psappdeploytoolkit.com